Toine0612/Software_Process_Data_Analysis/Experiment1/notes/CycleTime.md

 ---

-## Important correction to your expectations
+## Important correction to expectations

 These are **not** safely true: